vidyasagarbhargava/ml-2022/README.md

 # ml-2022
-This Course is designed by me.
+This machine learning course is designed by Vidyasagar Bhargava.